blueman7700/CSCM28/README.md

 4. Log in with:
       Username: starthere Password: password
 5. Exploitable binaries can be found on the desktop - select one to start the program.
+6. Details for each program and it's exploit can be found below; including the recommended inputs.

 ## Included Exploits
 This machine demonstrates how SUID permissions can be exploited in 2 different ways; first by using